-The first post in this series is about “A day in the life of a DG Approver (DG Desk)“..
+In this post, we look at the typical workflow and how “A day in the life of a DG Approver (DG Desk)” progresses..

 - It all starts with a DG Request which a customer is required to send to the shipping line for approval of the hazardous goods that they wish to ship..

-- The booking desk will then send this request to the centralised DG Desk of the shipping line (usually centralised within the shipping line’s network) where a DG Approver will receive this DG Request..
+- The shipping line usually sends this request to the DG Desk of the shipping line (usually centralised within the shipping line’s network) where a DG Approver will receive this DG Request..

-- The DG Approver will verify the DG cargo details against the IMDG Code, the rules for acceptance of this cargo at the various ports – whether it is the final destination of the cargo or the transhipment ports along the route to the final destination..
+- The DG Approver will verify the DG cargo details against the IMDG Code, which highlights the rules for acceptance of the DG cargo at the various ports – whether it is the final destination of the cargo or the transhipment ports along the route to the final destination..

 - For this verification process to be completed effectively and quickly, ALL details in the DG Request must be filled, otherwise it will just be sent back to the shipper to fill up and this will waste everyone’s time..

-- If he/she is satisfied with the verification, then the request is further passed onto the ship, transit ports, transshipment ports (as required)..
+- If he/she is satisfied with the verification, then the request is further passed onto the ship, transit ports and transhipment ports (as required)..

-- If the booking shipping line is part of a VSA and the intended ship is not operated by the them, then the DG Request is sent to the DG Approval desk of the line operating the ship..
+- If the shipping line is part of a VSA and the intended ship is not operated by the them, then the DG Request is sent to the DG Approval desk of the carrier operating the ship..

 - For certain commodities, vessels and routes, the DG Approver might also check the acceptance with the stowage planners..